chenzhiliang94/Happenings-NUS/README.md

 **MSS**

 1. User enters /start
-2. HappeningsBot prompts user to enter their NUS email and password
+2. HappeningsBot responds with a url link for user to grant the bot access to their account
 3. User enters his/her NUS email and password
 4. HappeningsBot asks if user is interested in what kinds of emails (Events, recruitment, internships)
 5. User chooses one or more types of emails choice
-6. Use case ends.
+6. Use case ends

 <br>